Lexus HS 250h Insurance Rates

 | Wyoming | $876 | -$110 | -11.2% |

-Using high physical damage deductibles can reduce prices by up to $300 each year, while buying higher liability limits will increase premiums.
-Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $362 more per year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $300 annually, while buying higher liability limits will increase prices.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $362 more each year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you are likely paying $1,200 to $1,600 extra each year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost anywhere from 42% to 135% more than a normal policy.
+If you have some driving violations or tend to cause accidents, you could be paying at least $1,200 to $1,600 additional each year, depending on your age.
+A high-risk auto insurance policy can cost from 42% to 135% more than the average policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year